Lionsberg/lionsberg-wiki/Admin and Help/System Pages/Work In Progress.md

 # Work In Progress

+As reflected in [[The Story of the Builder]], everything about [[Lionsberg]] is a **Work In Progress**.

-We are shaping this art and building at the same time.
+We are discerning, designing, and building at the same time, as we labor in partnership with God and One Another to co-create the [[Best Possible Future]] for [[All]].

-Expect changes, perhaps big ones!
-Expect unfinished links, and untied loose ends.
-Expect typos.
+Expect changes, and big ones!
+Expect unfinished links, untied loose ends, gaps in the plans and specifications, and typos.
+Every aspect is a **Work In Progress**.

-For now, think of this as an unfolding work of art.
+For now, think of this as a joining an unfolding effort to design and build a [[City on a Hill]].
+Pardon our dust, and don't forget your boots and hard hat.

-To join us, ping Jordan or Pete, or post in the [Wiki Posse](https://chat.collectivesensecommons.org/agora/channels/lionsberg-wiki-posse) channel.
+To join us on this transformative Quest, read the [[Lionsberg Manifesto]], fill out the [[Manifesto Response Form]], and [[Join The Platform]].